ropensci/skimr/README.md

 ### Option for kable.

-Note that the results='asis' chunk option is used and the `skimr::` namespace is used to prevent it being replaced by knitr::kable (which will result in the long skim\_df object being printed.)
+Note that the results=‘asis’ chunk option is used and the `skimr::` namespace is used to prevent it being replaced by knitr::kable (which will result in the long skim\_df object being printed.)